drfuzzi/INF2009_ImageVideoAnalytics/README.md

 ---

-## 12. Key Takeaway
+## 11. Key Takeaway

 Edge vision systems must balance **accuracy**, **latency**, and **compute cost**.
 Image analytics builds the foundation; video analytics introduces real-world constraints.

-Do not treat them as separate topics—they are part of the same pipeline.
+Do not treat them as separate topics as they are part of the same pipeline.